Fire Emergency Preparedness: Make a Plan

 In addition to creating the fire emergency preparedness plan above, it is important to drill some important information into your child’s head.

-• Talk about when to use Stop, Drop, and Roll.
+- Discuss when to use the Stop, Drop, and Roll technique.

-• Make sure children know that matches and lighters are tools only for adults.
+- Ensure children understand that matches and lighters are intended for adults only.

-• If they can’t get out using either of their escape routes, tell them to stay in a room with the door closed and window open with a sheet hanging out.
-This will tell firefighters where they are.
+- If they can’t escape using either of their escape routes, instruct them to stay in a room with the door closed and the window open, with a sheet hanging out.
+This will inform firefighters of their location.

-• Teach them that once they are out to STAY OUT!
-Many children get worried about family or pets, but they need to know they have to stay out of the house once they are safely out.
+- Teach them that once they are out, to STAY OUT!
+Many children worry about family or pets, but they need to know that they must stay out of the house once they are safely outside.
 A firefighter will do the rest.

 How to Prevent House Fires